directus/directus/docs/extensions/bundles.md

 > Extension bundles can be used when an extension consists of a combination of several related sub-extensions which are
 > supposed to be installed together.
 They allow you to combine and share dependencies between one or more extensions and
-> are developed using JavaScript or Node.js.
+> are developed using JavaScript / Node.js.

 ## Create a Bundle